smark-1/wagtailterms/README.md

 ### 0.1.1
 - added settings to change the icon and menu order.

+### 0.1.2
+- fixed term search form wider than modal

 ## To Do
 - Allow frontend styles to be changed
 - Include a default javascript implementation for frontend
 - Support dark mode
-- Fix choose term search form wider than modal